JuliaKit/Kitten.jl/README.md

 ## Render Functions

-Kernel, by default, automatically identifies the Content-Type of the return value from a request handler when building a Response.
+Kitten, by default, automatically identifies the Content-Type of the return value from a request handler when building a Response.
 This default functionality is quite useful, but it does have an impact on performance.
 In situations where the return type is known, It's recommended to use one of the pre-existing render functions to speed things up.